 A health or care professional will advise you of what waste should go in the orange sack, such as:

 - wound vacuum drains or pump

 Only waste that could be harmful should go in the orange sack.
 This is because it is safely disposed of at a high temperature - which is an expensive process.
-So to avoid unnecessary costs to the taxpayer, any other waste should go into your general waste bin - for details see below.
+So to avoid unnecessary costs, any other waste should go into your general waste bin - for details see below.